Free FINRA Series 7 (General Securities Representative) Seeking Business for the Broker-Dealer Practice Questions

 Solution

-Choice A is correct because blue-sky laws are state-level securities regulations that typically require the registration of securities offerings, broker-dealers, and investment adviser representatives within the state.
+Choice B is correct because blue-sky laws are state-level securities regulations that typically require the registration of securities offerings, broker-dealers, and investment adviser representatives within the state.
 Their primary purpose is to protect state residents from fraudulent or speculative securities schemes.
 Blue-sky laws operate alongside federal securities laws, creating a dual regulatory framework.

 Question 3 Hard